-For starters, it's worth noting that the most convenient and efficient thing to have is probably always going to be an ID.
-It's quick, easy, and cut and dry.
-So in the event that you have an expired ID, first make sure that you don't have a back-up option.
-This, of course, seems really obvious, but you'd be surprised how easy it is to forget such a thing when you're caught up election jitters.
-According to the National Conference of State Legislatures (NCSL), you can also use a driver’s license, state-issued ID card, and military ID to vote in most states.
-But there are some states that don't require having photo ID at all.
-Click here to see how your state’s requirements.
+The most convenient and efficient voter identification to have is a photo ID, but in the event that you have an expired ID, first check if you have a back-up option for identification.
+According to the National Conference of State Legislatures (NCSL), you can use a driver’s license, state-issued ID card, or military ID to vote in most states.
+As of 2020, there are 36 states that require some form of ID on Election Day (North Carolina’s requirement is currently inactive due to a December 2019 injunction.)
+You can check Vote.org’s state by state guide to see your state’s requirements.

 In case that all fails, you might be able to fill out a provisional ballot.
-Some social media users have recommended telling poll workers this as a back-up plan: "Give me a provisional ballot with a receipt as required by law when requested."
-According to fact-checking site Snopes, although states vary in how they handle them, federal law actually requires that election officials to provide "ineligible voters" with provisional ballots, according to Section 302 of the Help America Vote Act (HAVA).
-But as a heads-up, you should know they aren't exactly cast the same as a standard ballot.
-They're held separately from the others until after the election so they can be checked for eligibility, and you may have to follow up with your board of elections in order to get your ballot counted.
-In this particular case, you may be given a deadline to get a new ID and present it to them within a few days of the election, but you've gotta be speedy about it because your ballot won't count until the problem is resolved.
+According to fact-checking site Snopes, federal law requires election officials provide "ineligible voters" with provisional ballots, in accordance with Section 302 of the Help America Vote Act (HAVA).
+As a heads-up, you should know they aren't exactly cast the same as a standard ballot.
+They're held separately from the others until after the election so they can be checked for eligibility.
+Some states don’t require any further action from you, but stricter state laws may have you return to your local election office a few days after the election so you can show them an acceptable form of ID in order to get your ballot counted.
+In either case, make sure you know your state’s requirements so you can resolve any problems that come up — and make sure to keep up with your ID renewal from here on out.

 Your voice matters.
 So does your vote.
 Make sure both are heard and counted in the 2020 election by registering to vote right now.

 This article was originally published on